Raviprasaath/Raviprasaath/README.md

 # Hi 👋, I'm Raviprasaath
-I graduated from Mechanical Engineering in 2019 and am currently pursuing a Full Stack Development course. <br>I have a strong foundation in HTML, CSS, JavaScript, and Data structure and Algorithm (DSA) in JAVA which I am looking to put to use in the field of web development. <br>I am highly motivated and eager to learn new technologies and deliver efficient and high-quality solutions.
+I am a 2019 Mechanical Engineering graduate with a keen interest in Full Stack Development (FSD).
+I am currently pursuing an FSD course and have already studied JAVA, HTML, CSS, JavaScript, and DSA (Data Structures and Algorithms).
+Despite my non-CS background, I am highly motivated to learn and excel in the field of FSD.

 # 💻 Tech Stack: